rhpvorderman/fastqdedup/README.rst

    ``A`` has index ``0``, ``C`` has index ``1`` etc. Nodes are sized such that they can contain the character with the highest index that is in the node.
-3. Fast fail Hamming distances.
+3. Fast fail Hamming (or Levenshtein) distances.
 Since the most likely result is that the sequence is not seen before, the algorithm gives up as quickly as it finds the Hamming distance will be exceeded.

 Background
 ----------